 Kirsten Flowers has served as a member of our board of directors since January 2022.
-Ms. Flowers has served as the Chief Commercial Officer of Kura Oncology, Inc., a clinical-stage biopharmaceutical company, since January 2020.
-She also serves as a member of the board of directors of Reform Biologics Inc., a biologic formulations company, since September 2021.
-Prior to joining Kura Oncology, Inc., Ms. Flowers was the Senior Vice President of Commercial Operations at Array Biopharma, Inc. (acquired by Pfizer Inc. (NYSE: PFE)) from April 2018 to October 2019 and was the Vice President of Global Marketing from August 2017 to April 2018.
-Previously, Ms. Flowers was at Pfizer Inc. (NYSE: PFE) and held several leadership positions, including Group Leader for the United States oncology business.
+Ms. Flowers previously served as the Chief Commercial & Corporate Strategy Officer of Kura Oncology, Inc. (Nasdaq: KURA), a clinical-stage biopharmaceutical company, from July 2022 to January 2023 and also served as its Chief Commercial Officer from January 2020 to June 2022.
+She serves as a member of the board of directors of Comera Life Sciences (Nasdaq: CMRA) (formerly Reform Biologics Inc.), a biologic formulations company, since September 2021.
+Prior to joining Kura Oncology, Inc., Ms. Flowers was the Senior Vice President of Commercial Operations at Array Biopharma, Inc. (acquired by Pfizer) from April 2018 to October 2019 and was the Vice President of Global Marketing from August 2017 to April 2018.
+Previously, Ms. Flowers was at Pfizer and held several leadership positions, including Group Leader for the United States oncology business.
 Ms. Flowers has more than 15 years of pharmaceutical and biotech experience.
 Ms. Flowers received her B.S. in Molecular & Cellular Biology / Psychology from the University of Arizona and her M.B.A. from Harvard Business School.
 We believe that Ms. Flowers is qualified to serve on our board of directors because of her extensive executive and commercial experience in the biopharmaceutical and biotechnology industries.